So all of the sudden you’ve got a site that’s suffered an unexpected drop in the rankings and your organic traffic is in the tank. What do you do?

-Anyway, whether you manage clients or work in-house, it is likely that there are people that can access your sites and make changes without checking with you.
-These people often don’t think about SEO when they are making changes and when something goes wrong, it is super helpful to have a checklist that starts with the most obvious things first.
+Whether you manage clients or work in-house, it is likely there are people that can access your sites and make changes without checking with you first.
+These people often don’t think about SEO when they are making changes – and when something goes wrong, it’s helpful to have a checklist that starts with the most obvious things first.

-- Check for noindex tag: check the homepage and a couple main pages to see if the noindex tag has been applied site-wide.
+View source code for the homepage and a couple main pages to see if the noindex tag has been applied sitewide.

-- Check to see if there is a canonical tag referencing the wrong version of the page (domain.com canonicaled to www.domain.com while www.domian.com is 301′d to domain.com)
+See if there is a canonical tag referencing the wrong version of the page or resulting in what would appear to be an infinite loop (e.g., http://domain.com canonicalizes to www.domain.com, while www.domian.com is 301 redirected to http://domain.com).

-- Is Analytics still tracking?
 Has someone inadvertently removed the tracking code from some or all pages?
 Use Screaming Frog to check Analytics.
+Perhaps something else isn’t working?
+In which case, you could do a quick GA audit.

-- Check GWT for any error messages, malware, hacking, unnatural link messages, etc.
+Look for any error messages, an unusual spike in crawl errors, malware, hacking, unnatural link messages, etc.

-If it is not something easy to find (it has gas in it), you want gather more data and look at whether or not you’ve been hit by a Panda or Penguin update.
+If it isn’t easy to find (it has gas in it), you want to gather more data and look at whether or not you’ve been hit by a Panda or a Penguin update.

-Step 2: Gather more Data and Check for Panda or Penguin
+Step 2: Gather More Data and Check for Correlations with Google Algorithm Updates

 - When did the decrease start?